Skip to main content

 (O) current Individual Plan or treatment plan to include behavioral support plans.

 (c) Admission.
 Individuals considered for Greer admission are 18 years of age and older.
-When an applicant is 17 and a half and in need of treatment, the DDS director or designee may grant an exception to the age limit Former Greer residents are eligible for re-admission on the same basis as individuals initially seeking services.
+The DDS director or designee may grant an exception to the age limit when the applicant meets the admission criteria as set forth in subsection (b) of this Section.
+Former Greer residents are eligible for re-admission on the same basis as individuals initially seeking services.
 Admission is based on a referral packet review that includes:

 (1) clinical evidence of mental illness, behavioral, or emotional problems, per the current edition of the Diagnostic and Statistical Manual of Mental Disorders, revised and published by the American Psychiatric Association;